 Emilio Vasquez, who works at Walmart, stopped Martinez at about 4:15 p.m. as he was leaving the store.

 Martinez "produced a knife and swung the blade at Mr. Vasquez," Jeffrey Chapman, a Farmington police officer, wrote in his report of the incident.
-"Mr. Vasquez jumped backward, narrowly avoiding contact with the blade."
+"Mr. Vasquez jumped backward, narrowly avoiding contact with the blade.

 Another employee, Steve Marmolejo, also was threatened with a knife when he confronted Martinez, according to court documents.

 Tracy said Farmington police couldn't find Martinez at the scene of the crime or at his residence over the weekend.
 Police have had conversations with Martinez on his cell phone.